What is Supplemental Heating? 5 Sources to Consider

 Rather than heating up your entire house and driving your energy costs through the roof, why not just keep the area you’re spending time in warm?

-zone heating, and it is increasingly being implemented by homeowners who are hoping to lower their winter energy bills without sacrificing comfort.
+This strategy is known as zone heating, and it is increasingly being implemented by homeowners who are hoping to lower their winter energy bills without sacrificing comfort.
 Zone heating uses a variety of sources to layer different forms of supplemental heat that keep things toasty in a more efficient way.

 Let’s uncover what supplemental heating is, why it’s so beneficial, and the various sources you can employ to maintain a comfortable temperature in your home.